The Cabinet of Caligari: Cast

+Credits from the AFI Catalog of Feature Films:

 Production

-Sam Goldwyn bought the remake rights in 1921.
-He assigned the project to French-born Roger Kay, who had directed Grand Guignol theatre in Paris and New York.
+Plans to create a remake of The Cabinet of Dr. Caligari had existed since at least 1934, with original director Robert Wiene pitching a sound remake to a French studio, intending to cast Jean Cocteau in a leading role.
+Samuel Goldwyn, who had distributed the original film in the United States, obtained the remake rights after abortive attempts at a remake or sequel in 1944 and 1947.
+They were licensed to Robert L. Lippert, whose Associated Producers Inc. produced B movies for distribution by 20th Century Fox.
+He assigned the project to newcomer French director Roger Kay, who had directed Grand Guignol theatre in Paris and television in the United States.
 He also had degrees in psychology.
-The director Roger Kay persuaded Robert Bloch "to drop the Dr from the original title but do a story with enough similarity to be recognizable as an homage."
+Caligari would be his feature directorial debut, and one of only two feature films he directed.
+Roger Kay persuaded Robert Bloch "to drop the Dr from the original title but do a story with enough similarity to be recognizable as an homage."
 At one stage, the film was just known as Caligari.
-The story of the way director Roger Kay tried to rob Bloch of the writing credit for the film and how Bloch won is told in Bloch's autobiography.

 Robert Lippert's movies around this time normally cost $500,000, but Lippert allowed extra funds for this movie.
 It was shot over 25 days.
 Harry Spalding, who worked for Lippert, later recalled that everyone in their organization thought making the film was a bad idea except for Lippert.
-He says the director hired Robert Bloch to write the script, but they had a falling out and the director wrote the script himself.
+He says the director hired Robert Bloch to write the script, but they had a falling out and the director re-wrote the script himself.
 Bloch's signing was announced in July 1961.
+Kay tried to claim sole screenwriting credit, but Bloch took the matter to Writers Guild of America arbitration, who awarded Bloch sole writing credit on the final film.

-Glynis Johns was signed in November.
+Glynis Johns was signed to star in November.
 Maury Dexter, head of Lippert's company, says Lippert told him "to give Roger [Kay] a wide berth because he expected great things from him."